 So for our more complex tables we went with jqxGrid. jqxGrid performed much better with large data-sets, but we still found it lacking.
 It behaved a bit clunky, was tricky to extend and customise, and wasn’t native to AngularJS 1.x(making it not ‘natural’ for the AngularJS 1.x developer).
 We stuck with jqxGrid, taking it as the ‘best choice for now’.

 We also considered SlickGrid.
-It’s widely adopted, free, and performed very well.
+Widely adopted, free, and performed very well.
 However it didn’t support pinned columns (unless you went with a branch) and it wasn’t written with AngularJS 1.x in mind.

 I realised in 2014 that ng-grid was been rewritten, that ui-grid was going to be the new ng-grid and solve the performance problems.
 So I kept a close eye on ui-grid and was excited in late in 2014 when I could download a release candidate of ui-grid.
 Finally I could say goodbye to jqxGrid and move back into the pure-AngularJS 1.x world… I really wanted ui-grid to be my answer…

-Performance in ui-grid was disappointing.
+Performance in ui-grid was not what we needed.
 And it had bugs.
-OK so the bugs I could deal with, it was a release candidate after all and bugs are expected in initial releases of all software (note: time of writing, 4 months later, it’s still release candidate), but the performance made our application fail system test.
+OK so the bugs I could deal with, it was a release candidate after all and bugs are expected in initial releases of all software, but the performance made our application fail system test.
 That means the performance was so bad our test team deemed the application not suitable to be released into production.
 I was ready to be ui-grids number one fan!!
 But we took it out and put jqxGrid back in :(

 So I began my Christmas break pet project entitled “How do you build a lightning fast grid for AngularJS 1.x”.